24th Oct, 2019

 DIVERSITAT PAKO FESTA – CELEBRATING CULTURAL DIVERSITY FOR 37 YEARS

-Pako Festa, now in its thirty-seventh year, is Geelong’s much loved, award-winning, free, annual community street festival – the biggest of its kind in Australia.
-Managed by Diversitat and held on the last weekend of February in Pakington Street, Geelong West, “the multicultural heart of Geelong”, it incorporates an extravagant street parade featuring around eighty floats and hundreds of performers representing forty-five affiliated ethnic communities and around sixty other community groups and organisations.
+Pako Festa, is Geelong’s much loved, award-winning, free, annual community street festival – the biggest of its kind in Australia.
+Managed by Diversitat and held on the last weekend of February in Pakington Street, Geelong West, “the multicultural heart of Geelong”, it incorporates an extravagant street parade featuring around ninety floats and hundreds of performers representing forty-five affiliated ethnic communities and other local community groups, schools and organisations.
 The street is lined with stalls selling traditional foods and arts and crafts, and six separate stages in the precinct offer performances of music and dance as well as interactive workshops and exhibitions.

 Pako Festa offers a unique opportunity for those 100,000-plus participants to socialise and celebrate in an arena of ethnic diversity and harmony, as well as gaining an appreciation of the great variety of artistic and cultural expression within Geelong’s multicultural community.

-The 2019 Diversitat Pako Festa is delivered by Diversitat and is supported by The Victorian State Government, Victorian Multicultural Commission and the City of Greater Geelong.
-In addition it could not be delivered without the support of many other local and non-local organisations and businesses.
+The 2020 Pako Festa is delivered by Diversitat and is supported by The Victorian State Government, Victorian Multicultural Commission and the City of Greater Geelong.
+In addition, it could not be delivered without the support of the Pakington Street Traders, the local diverse communities and many other local and non-local organisations and businesses.